List of the Top Sports Broadcasting Schools and Colleges in the U.S.

 1. University of Illinois at Urbana-Champaign

-The University of Illinois at Urbana-Champaign is a large research institution that was established in 1867.
-U.S. News & World Report ranked it No. 47 among all national universities.
+The University of Illinois at Urbana-Champaign, a large research institution, was ranked as No. 41 among all national universities by U.S. News & World Report in 2014.
 Urbana-Champaign is one of three campuses that make up the larger University of Illinois.
-This campus is comprised of 16 schools and colleges, as well as online, international and regional programs.
-The university offers undergraduate, graduate and professional degree programs.
 Within the College of Media, the Journalism Department offers a bachelor's program with a broadcast journalism sequence that covers television, radio and multimedia reporting.
 Students have the opportunity to take elective courses in sports reporting as well.

 2. Webster University in St. Louis, Missouri

-Webster University was established in 1915 and has grown to include over 100 U.S. and worldwide campuses.
+Webster University includes over 100 U.S. and worldwide campuses.
 U.S. News & World Report listed Webster University No. 24 on its Best College list for Midwest regional universities.
 The university offers undergraduate and graduate degree programs.
-Within the School of Communications, students can pursue a broadcast and digital journalism degree.
+Within Webster's School of Communications, students can pursue a broadcast and digital journalism degree.
 They study production techniques, broadcast reporting and on-air appearance performance.
 They can also choose to complete a specific sports broadcasting course.
 This program focuses on professional development and can include an internship.

 Colleges and Schools for Sports Broadcasting